emaphp/magento2-module-vuewidget/README.md

 ## About

 This is Magento 2 module skeleton for building and displaying widgets made with [Vue.js](https://vuejs.org/).
+It comes with Vue.js 2.x plus some scripts and components to get you started.

 ## Requirements